UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 > *and then* `select` the year, country and gdpPercap
 >
 > We can think of the `filter()` and `select()` functions as verbs in the sentence;
-> they do things to the data flowing through the pipeline
+> they do things to the data flowing through the pipeline.
 >
 {: .callout}